sbyt32/Preordain/docs/api_functions.md

 # API Functions
 This is a compiled list of API functions, how to use them, and expected response formats.
-If you are not sure what the expected format is, check in here.
+If you are not sure what the expected format is, or you want to know more, check in here.

 - [API Functions](#api-functions)
   - [Test Connection](#test-connection)